c3g/GenPipes_Docs/docs/source/tutorials/cvmfs_modules.rst

 butter
 ``````
-A wrapper for bowtie to produce small RNA-seq alignments where multimapped small RNAs tend to be placed near regions of confidently high density.
+A wrapper for Bowtie to produce small RNA-seq alignments where multi-mapped small RNAs tend to be placed near regions of confidently high density.
 Versions Available: 0.3.3

 bvatools